Kindergarten: South Korea

 In South Korea, children normally attend kindergarten (유치원 yuchi won) between the ages of three or four and six or seven in the Western age system.
 (Korean ages are calculated differently from Western ages: one is considered one year old from birth.
 Additionally, one's age increases by one year on January 1 regardless of when their birthday is.
 Hence in Korea, kindergarten children are called five-, six- and seven-year-olds).
 The school year begins in March.
 It is followed by primary school.
 Normally the kindergartens are graded on a three-tier basis.

-Korean kindergartens are private schools, and monthly costs vary.
-Korean parents often send their children to English kindergartens to give them a head start in English.
-Such specialized kindergartens can be mostly taught in Korean with some English lessons, mostly taught in English with some Korean lessons, or completely taught in English.
-Almost all middle-class parents send their children to kindergarten.
+Korean kindergartens are National and public(free education and excellent facilities) or private schools, and monthly costs vary.
+Korean parents often send their children to English kindergartens(academy) to give them a head start in English.
+Such specialized kindergartens(academy) can be mostly taught in Korean with some English lessons, mostly taught in English with some Korean lessons, or completely taught in English.
+Almost Korean parents send their children to kindergarten.

 Kindergarten programs in South Korea attempt to incorporate much academic instruction alongside more playful activities.
-Korean kindergartners learn to read, write (often in English as well as Korean) and do simple arithmetic.
+Korean private kindergartners learn to read, write (often in English as well as Korean) and do simple arithmetic.
 Classes are conducted in a traditional classroom setting, with the children focused on the teacher and one lesson or activity at a time.
 The goal of the teacher is to overcome weak points in each child's knowledge or skills.

-Because the education system in Korea is very competitive, kindergartens are becoming more intensely academic.
+Because the education system in Korea is very competitive, private kindergartens are becoming more intensely academic.
 Children are pushed to read and write at a very young age.
 They also become accustomed to regular and considerable amounts of homework.
 Very young children may also attend other specialized afternoon schools, taking lessons in art, piano or violin, taekwondo, ballet, soccer or mathematics.